 Stormwater Facilities

-Stormwater facilities are not ever safe for recreational use (sledding, skating, walking) for a number of reasons:
+Stormwater facilities are never safe for recreational use (sledding, skating, walking) for many reasons:

 • inlet and outlet pipes keep water continuously flowing beneath the frozen top layer